CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Illustrative Examples

 \section{Illustrative Examples}

-In this section, we provide an overview of the core functionalities of this library with two examples using \texttt{CondorcetDomain} and \texttt{ForbiddenPermutation} classes, demonstrating a way to put them into practice.
+In this section, we provide an overview of some of the core functionalities provided by this library with two examples using \texttt{CondorcetDomain} and \texttt{ForbiddenPermutation} classes, demonstrating a way to put them into practice.
 Readers can visit our GitHub page that houses this information for further details, examples, and explanations.